Pre and Post-Nuptial Agreements

 When it comes to deciding fairness, the Court will consider:

-• Does the agreement allow for appropriate sharing of the marital property and assets?
-A distinction may be made between property and assets acquired during the marriage and property and assets brought in by one party before the marriage or through an inheritance.
+- Does the agreement allow for appropriate sharing of the marital property and assets?
+A distinction may be made between property and assets acquired during the marriage and property and assets brought into the marriage by one party before the marriage or through an inheritance.

 If you believe your Nuptial Agreement is unfair, our family law Solicitors will create a strong argument that all or part of it should not be upheld.